ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 When the packet is received from the Registration Client, the system first checks the Operator & Supervisor ID using configuration manager.
 Then validates an operator & a supervisor using biometric authentication such as face image, iris image, and finger print image, OTP based authentication, and password-based authentication to make sure that the Operator & Supervisor is authenticated.
 Refer below for the process:
 #### A. Authenticate and Validates using Officer and Supervisor ID
-System fetches an officer details and/or a supervisor details from the master list using officer and/or supervisor ID and checks if the officer and/or supervisor details are available.
+System fetches an officer and/or a supervisor details from the master list using officer and/or supervisor ID and checks if their details are available.
 Then the system performs the following steps:
    * If the officer and/or supervisor details are not available, then sends packet for manual adjudication.
    * If the officer and/or supervisor details are available, then checks if an officer and/or supervisor is active or not.
    * If an officer and/or a supervisor is not active, then sends packet for manual adjudication.